Semrush helps you:

 https://example.com/robots.txt

-(Note that your robots.txt file is case sensitive.
-So make sure to use a lowercase “r” in the filename)
+Note: Your robots.txt file is case-sensitive.
+So make sure to use a lowercase “r” in the filename.

 Check for Errors and Mistakes

 Fortunately, you don’t need to hope that your code is set up right.
-Google has a nifty Robots Testing Tool that you can use:
+Google has a powerful tool for testing robots that you can use:

 As you can see, we block spiders from crawling our WP admin page.